saba1111111/Health-Hub/README.md

 2. **Consultation Requests**:

    - Patients can create consultation requests, specifying their desired doctor's specialization and requirements.
-   - These requests are made available to doctors for review.
+   - Patients have the option to hide certain doctors if they do not wish to receive suggestions from them.

 3. **Doctor Suggestions**:

-   - Doctors can view patient consultation requests and provide suggestions based on their expertise and availability.

-4. **Hiding Doctors**:
-   - Patients have the option to hide certain doctors if they do not wish to receive suggestions from them.
+   - Based on the patients requirments list of doctors, suggestions are generated.

 ## Technologies Used